Plagiarism Checker

 Self-plagiarismWriter reuses their own previously submitted workNoNo

-One important distinction to keep in mind is that paraphrasing itself is not plagiarism.
-Academic writing actually encourages paraphrasing over excessive direct quoting.
-The problem begins when a paraphrased idea is not properly cited, or when paraphrasing is done so poorly that the original structure is still clearly visible.
-That is the point where it can cross into mosaic plagiarism territory.
+One distinction matters: paraphrasing itself is not plagiarism — academic writing favors it over heavy quoting.
+The problem starts when a paraphrased idea is not cited, or the rewrite is so weak the original structure still shows.
+That is where it crosses into mosaic plagiarism.

 This is the most common setting where mosaic plagiarism occurs.
 A student reads a source, changes a handful of words, and submits the result without a citation.